yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 }}}
 The firewall and ledsetup only needs to be restarted after making configuration changes, not every time.

 Currently the ADSL connection will not start automatically on boot.
 See https://dev.openwrt.org/ticket/2781 for a patch to fix this, or manually run 'ifup wan' after a reboot.
-(This may not be needed any more.)
+(This may not be needed anymore.)

 The "USB" LED should turn on (it's been hijacked to display PPP state, not USB state), and 'ifconfig' should show something like this: